Italian Pistachio Cookies

 A platter of Italian pistachio cookies.

 These Italian Pistachio Cookies aren’t like other pistachio cookie recipes.
-These festive nutty cookies are crispy outside, chewy inside & naturally dairy and gluten free.
-Skip the pudding mix and flour for these all natural green hued treats.
-Perfect for the holidays.
+There’s no pudding mix or artificial anything.
+These cookies are crispy outside, chewy inside & naturally dairy and gluten-free.

-Look up pistachio cookies on the internet and you’ll find an odd assortment of unnaturally green sweets made with pudding mix, food coloring and other fak-ish ingredients.
+Look up pistachio cookies online, and you’ll find an odd assortment of unnaturally green sweets made with pudding mix, food coloring and other fak-ish ingredients.
+Not here.

 Newsletter Signup